shivanichourey/Decentralized-Crowdfunding-Platform/README.md

-Decentralized Crowdfunding Platform
+Decentralized Crowdfunding Platform:
 The Decentralized Crowdfunding Platform is a smart contract-based solution that transforms the traditional fundraising process by eliminating middlemen and leveraging the transparency, security, and immutability of blockchain technology.

 This platform allows project creators (campaign owners) to launch funding campaigns with a specified goal amount and deadline.
 Contributors (users) can send Ether (ETH) to support the campaign during its active period.

-🔐 Trustless Fund Management
+🔐 Trustless Fund Management:
 The core functionality is governed by a smart contract, which ensures that:

 If the goal is met before the deadline, the campaign owner can withdraw the collected funds.